tobymao/saq/README.md

                         monitor in the web app
   --port PORT           Web app port, defaults to 8080 --check               Perform a health check

+environment variables:
+  AUTH_USER     basic auth user, defaults to admin AUTH_PASSWORD basic auth password, if not specified, no auth will be used
 ```

 ## Example